Slack brings all your tools and workflows into one place

 1. Bring information from your tools into Slack

-Your tools house important context and information – knowledge that you need to get work done – in separate places.
-Sharing information in Slack moves all that useful context out of browser tabs and into channels, where your entire team can see (and act) on it.
+Your tools house important context and information in separate places – knowledge that you need to get work done.
+Sharing information in Slack moves all that useful context out of browser tabs and into channels, where your entire team can see it (and act on it).

 Not all links need to be clicked on – sometimes you just need a few details.
-After pasting a link into a channel, apps like Zendesk parse out key information into a preview link so that you can gather context before deciding to open a new browser tab.
+After pasting a link into a channel, apps such as Zendesk parse out key information into a preview link so that you can gather context before deciding to open a new browser tab.

 This is especially handy when only a few people have licences for a tool – teams can quickly align on key details and move forwards without needing full access to a tool.